-OptumLabs was co-founded by Optum Inc. and Mayo Clinic in late 2012.
-Through OptumLabs, the Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery is delving into data from more than 150 million patients to find optimal treatments for conditions in a given setting, understand variations in care, and examine the effectiveness of patient care programs and approaches.
+Optum and Mayo Clinic co-founded the legacy OptumLabs in late 2012.
+Through OptumLabs, the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery is delving into data from hundreds of millions of patients to find optimal treatments for conditions in a given setting, understand variations in care, and examine the effectiveness of patient care programs and approaches.

 All data is kept in a secure environment and, in accordance with Health Insurance Portability and Accountability Act (HIPAA) regulations, no personally identifiable information is shared.

-As a co-founder, Mayo Clinic contributes several key attributes to the success of OptumLabs, including:
+Mayo Clinic contributes several key attributes to the success of OptumLabs, including:

-- Clinical and research expertise to guide research agendas and interpret comparative effectiveness results
+- Clinical and research expertise to guide research agendas and interpret comparative effectiveness results.

-- Pathways and protocols that represent best clinical practices tested and standardized at Mayo
+- Pathways and protocols that represent best clinical practices tested and standardized at Mayo.

-This collaboration is led by the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery.
+At Mayo Clinic, the Mayo Clinic Kern Center for the Science of Health Care Delivery leads collaborative activities.

-Mayo Clinic researchers use the OptumLabs data warehouse to investigate a wide range of health care concerns, including:
+Mayo Clinic researchers use the OptumLabs Data Warehouse to investigate a wide range of health care concerns, including:

-- Incidence and outcomes of diseases and conditions
+- Incidence and outcomes of diseases and conditions.

-- Preference and prevalence of different treatments for a particular disease or condition
+- Preference and prevalence of different treatments for a particular disease or condition.

 Since co-founding OptumLabs, Mayo Clinic researchers have published and presented research findings in a variety of national and international venues.